As consumers and sellers worry about shortages of goods during the holiday shopping season, U.S. warehouses are also experiencing shortages.

 UPS CEO predicts businesses will spend more money on inventory. storehouse E-commerce USA |

-In recent years, as global consumers' demand ...
+In recent years, the global cross-border e-commer...